HJs39/Fast-sstream/README.md

 * The `%` character is a placeholder for a formatted value.
 When `format` scans this character, it will take the next argument from the parameter pack and call `parser<TYPE>::parse` to format it.

+* The `^` character is an ignore placeholder.
+When `format` scans this character, it will consume the next argument from the parameter pack without formatting it.

 * The `\` character is an escape character.
 It causes `format` to ignore any special meaning of the character that follows it, writing it directly to the buffer instead.

 You can use `format` to simplify coding of `parser`.